 Xi urges all-out rescue efforts after coal mine company building fire

-Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, asked authorities to inspect and remove risks in key industries to safeguard people's lives and property as well as social stability.
+Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, asked all regions and relevant departments to thoroughly identify risks in key industries to safeguard people's lives, property, and social stability.

+Xi, who is visiting abroad, made the instructions immediately after the accident.

+The fire that happened in the city of Lyuliang has left 26 people dead and 38 others injured.

 Photos